 - I still have questions – who do I contact?

-Digital advertising in the UK is regulated by a combination of legislative rules (such as the Data Protection Act of 1998 or the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011 and self-regulatory rules such as the CAP Code.
-Self-regulation and good practice supplements legislation and fill the gaps where the law does not or cannot reach, offering an easier way of resolving disputes and adapting guides to new technologies and business models.
+Digital advertising in the UK is regulated by a combination of legislative rules (such as the Data Protection Act 2018, which implements the EU's General Data Protection Regulation (GDPR) into UK law, or the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011 and self-regulatory rules such as the Committee of Advertising Practice (CAP) UK Code of Non-broadcast Advertising, Sales Promotion and Direct Marketing, also known as the CAP Code.
+Self-regulation and good practice supplements legislation and fill the gaps where the law does not or cannot reach, offering an easier way of resolving disputes and adapting guidelines to new technologies and business models.

 This can depend on whether you are an advertiser, agency, media owner or technology business.
 There are over 100 pieces of legislation affecting advertising in the UK.
 Two of the most prominent to be aware of are the Consumer Protection from Unfair Trading Regulations of 2008 and the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011.